Move mouse over the picture to zoom

 Adopt phase locked loop circuit to eliminate frequency drift

 Transmission range: Range may vary substantially depending on the actual operating environment.
 Much longer range can be achieved in aerial applications.
 Range is about 1,000 feet (300 meters) in open space with high gain omni-directional antennas of 12dBi or higher.
 Longer distance can be achieved if high gain directional antennas are installed in a line of sight environment - see table below.
+Wireless signal can pass through some walls, trees and other obstacles, but in this case, the transmission distance will be much shorter due to signal attenuation through obstacles.

 |Maximum transmission distance in an unobstructed environment between two static points using 12dBi high gain directional antennas on both sides**|